By Dan Holmes April 20, 2012

 Compared to the others on this list, this term is new.
 The five-hole refers to the area of the field between the third baseman (known as “5” in defensive scoring) and shortstop (signified by “6” in scoring).
 When a batter hits a ball through that spot and into left field, he is said to have hit it “through the five-hole.”
 Some players became legendary for having the ability to hit singles through the five-hole, most notable Tony Gwynn, who had the phrase printed on his batting gloves and spikes, and Rod Carew and Ichiro Suzuki.
 Usually, a left-handed batter is noted for being able to hit into the five-hole, since it’s his opposite field.

 Since the earliest days of the game, most ballparks were built so that home plate was in the west and the outfield was in the east, so that the sun would not set in the batter’s eye.
 Because of this, when a left-handed pitcher was on the mound, his arm would always be facing south when he faced the plate.
 Thus he has a “southpaw.”
 All ballparks are built in that orientation today, so it’s quite literal that every lefty on your favorite team has a southpaw when doing his job.
 This is one of those terms that has transcended baseball and entered the English lexicon to refer to any left-handed individual.

-Tagged with: Baltimore chop, Baseball Terms, Batter's Eye, Bullpen, doubleheader, Hot Stove League
+Tags: Baltimore chop, Baseball Terms, Batter's Eye, Bullpen, doubleheader, Hot Stove League